Shopping in St. Maarten and St. Martin

 dozens!
 Deals are great because of volume; quality is

 excellent.
 We give away Gift Cards for several jewelers to members of our JMB Website Supporters Island Discount Program; check it out.
+FYI We are currently doing a SEVEN SXM VACATION GIVEAWAY including several jewelry prizes; for details, subscribe free to our SXM Weekly News at sxmweeklynews.com.
 Walk along Front Street not just for jewelry, but also for...

 - Souvenirs/Beachwear: The top place for many years has been RIMA, with two stores west of the center of town on Front Street.
 The first is on the Great Bay side of Front Street, opposite Coliseum Casino.
-It has many thousands of beachwear and souvenir items from colorful tropical shirts to pareos, hats, sweatshirts, white cotton dresses, and tons more -- it's a not-to-be missed one-stop souvenir emporium.
+It has thousands of beachwear and souvenir items from colorful tropical shirts to pareos, hats, sweatshirts, white cotton dresses, and tons more -- it's a not-to-be missed one-stop souvenir emporium.
 Diagonally across the street a short walk to the west is their other three-story store, with tens of thousands more items.
-VISIT BOTH...not to be missed!

 - The Boardwalk / Great Bay Promenade in Philipsburg may be the most popular place